Nikhilsuresh11/BusinessOnBot/README.md

 1) Backend Rest service with Flask
 2) Chatbot using Rasa and JS

+##1) Backend

   This is a Flask REST service that fetches bank details from a SQLite database using the data given in the API’s query parameters.

   To run the application, follow these steps:

   Install the required dependencies using pip.

   Run the following command in your terminal:

   pip install -r requirements.txt

   Make sure you have the bank details in CSV format.

   You can use the data available in this repository.
   Convert the CSV file to a SQLite database.

   You can use the following command in your terminal: sqlite3 bank_details.db < csv_to_sqlite.sql
   Run the Flask app.